mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteAllRecords()

-Deletes all records in the file.
+Deletes all records from the file that the FileAdapter is working with.

 ```cs
 void DeleteAllRecords()